sjefvanleeuwen/wpf-blazor-porting/README.md

 ## What did I do?

-Small demonstrator showing porting WPF to Blazor (Web Assembly).
+I Built a small demonstrator showing porting WPF to Blazor (Web Assembly) using a user interaction pattern supported by some business logic.
 In this demonstrator we:

 * Ported a simple calculator
 * Mimick the WPF XAML grid system, button, textbox and textlist as a Razor Components